corda/corda-docs/content/en/docs/cenm/1.4/enm-with-ssl.md

 {{< important >}}
-For the avoidance of doubt, the trust root, certificates and keys used to secure communication between ENM components are completely independent of those created/managed by this toolset for the management of a Corda network.
+For the avoidance of doubt, the trust root, certificates and keys used to secure communication between CENM components are completely independent of those created/managed by this toolset for the management of a Corda network.